 The entrance fee for Smyrna Dunes is $10 per vehicle.
 You can purchase an annual inlet parks pass for $20.
 Entrance is free for handicapped and disabled veteran-registered cars.

-Start Your Engines At New Smyrna Speedway
+4. New Smyrna Speedway

 Car racing has gained a large following over the years and continues to grow each year.
-The origins of stock car racing go back to the 1920s and prohibition (January 17, 1920, to December 5, 1933).
+The origins of stock car racing go back to the 1920s and Prohibition (January 17, 1920, to December 5, 1933).

 During this period, bootleggers or moonshine runners were continually looking for ways to outrun the cops.
 As a result, they modified their cars to run faster and longer and kept the stock look of the car’s exterior so it didn’t call attention to the vehicle.
 The hooch runners would compete against each other, which grew into the stock car racing that we know today as NASCAR.